Eclipse-SDV-Hackathon-Accenture/maestro-challenge/in-vehicle-stack/README.md

-## Core
+## In Vehicle Stack

-This core directory contains files related to the In-Vehicle Stack (Eclipse Chariott, Ibeji, Agemo, and Freyja).
+This in-vehicle stack directory contains files related to the In-Vehicle Stack (Eclipse Chariott, Ibeji, Agemo, and Freyja).

 ### Interfaces